megatomAA/OpenStreetMap/README.md

 # OpenStreetMap
-Geocoding + Generate Map from OpenStreetMap with JAVA
+Geocoding + Generate Static Map (PNG) from OpenStreetMap with JAVA

+For Map Generation, you have to register to ThunderForst and obtain an API Key.
+See : https://www.thunderforest.com/docs/apikeys/

 ## Maven Build
 mvn package